 Yes, a Fujifilm has made the list of best video cameras — and for great reasons.
-After cultivating a rabid following of enthusiast still photographers with its retro designs and prime lenses, Fujifilm started turning its eyes to video around the time of the X-T2.
-Two generations later and it has all but perfected it in the awesome X-T4.
+After cultivating a rabid following of enthusiast still photographers with its retro designs and fast prime lenses, Fujifilm set its eyes on video around the time of the X-T2.
+Two generations later and it has all but perfected it in the excellent X-T4.

 The X-T4 is the first X-T camera to feature 5-axis internal stabilization, which is a boon for videographers looking to smooth out those otherwise shaky handheld shots.
 The camera also introduces a fully-articulating LCD screen so that talent-operators (like vloggers and YouTubers) can actually see themselves as they shoot, while the effective face- and eye-detection autofocus does a great job of staying locked on to the subject

-Beyond this, the X-T4 serves up some of the most advanced video features of any mirrorless camera, offering 10-bit 4K video at up to 400 megabits per second, well above the data rate of the Sony cameras mentioned above.
+Beyond this, the X-T4 serves up some of the most advanced video features of any mirrorless camera, with 10-bit 4K video at up to 400 megabits per second.
 4K can be recorded at up to 60 frames per second, while Full HD is available at up to 240 fps for slow-motion playback.
-Fujifilm’s F-Log flat color profile is also available for both internal and external recording if you want capture the most dynamic range and don’t mind doing a little color correction in post.
+Fujifilm’s F-Log flat color profile provides for greater dynamic range, while the option to record externally brings even higher data rates and 4:2:2 color.

 Compared to previous Fujifilm X-series cameras, the X-T4 also uses a higher-capacity battery, extending 4K video record time up to 110 minutes.